SSO Setup

 - Only users with

-@acme.comemail addresses can sign in via SSO - Users with other email domains (e.g.,
+@acme.comemail addresses can sign in via SSO. - Users with other email domains are rejected with the message: "Email domain must be @acme.com to sign in."

 This ensures only members of your organization's domain can access your workspaces.